JozefMclaughlin/game-project/README.md

 ## Known Issues
 .
 Can move after the map is cleared which causes two positions to be present upon loading a new map.
+.
+Troll can get caught between edge of map and stairs.